Southern New Hampshire University

 • Avoid large, lengthy blocks of type.

-• Try to keep text left aligned.
+• Try to keep the text left aligned.
 The beginning of each line is consistent and easy to find.

-• Right aligned text creates an uneven left margin and each line of text starts in a new place.
+• Right-aligned text creates an uneven left margin, and each line of text starts in a new place.

-Do not rely on color alone to convey meaning.
 Choosing the right colors for your printed documents can help those with low vision or who are visually impaired or individuals with color blindness.

-Colors for fonts and graphic elements should provide sufficient light/dark contrast against their background.
-When making text and images accessible, it is important to remember that only brightness is visible to all users.
-For example, red text on a green background may disappear entirely for people who are color blind, have low vision, or are viewing documents in grayscale.
-There should always be a clear contrast between light and dark within your design.
+When making text and images accessible, it is essential to remember that only brightness is visible to all users.
+For example, red text on a green background may disappear entirely for people who are color blind, have low vision, or view documents in grayscale.
+Your design should always have a clear contrast between light and dark.

-You can test color blindness accessibility by printing your page with a black and white printer or desaturating your page.
+You can test color blindness accessibility by printing your page with a black-and-white printer or desaturating your page.

-Images
+Graphics and Images

-• If an image is the main way your print material conveys information, ensure that image is accessible.
+• Avoid putting images or graphics behind text because it makes the text difficult to read.
+If an image is the main way your print material conveys information, ensure that the image is accessible.

 • If an image contains text, it is best practice to always provide an alternative plain text version of the information in the image, even if the image is deemed accessible.